bump-sh/docs/src/_help/changes-management/integrations.md

 ## Slack integration

-Integrating Bump.sh with Slack can be done in three steps.
+Bump.sh integration with Slack allows you to notify team members working with your API of its latest changes, through dedicated channels, for example.

 1. From your Slack workspace admin, [create a webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks): this allows you to specify where Bump.sh should send change notifications.
 2. Once you have copied the webhook URL, go to the settings of your documentation, in the Integrations tab, enable the Slack option, and provide the previously obtained webhook URL.